Planning for a fire-resilient future

 The City of Bend has also recently adopted R327, which will apply to new home construction across the city.
 Next steps include crafting defensible space policies and incentives.

-In Jefferson and Crook counties, conversations are also exploring adoption of the R327 code, as well as defensible space, emergency access, and the risks to rural residential areas.
+Jefferson and Crook counties are also beginning to explore adoption of the R327 code, as well as defensible space, emergency access, and the risks to rural residential areas.

 At the same time, fire risk is showing up in new ways—especially through the insurance market.
 Across Central Oregon, property owners are seeing rising premiums, stricter requirements, or even loss of coverage in high-risk areas.
 These pressures are a clear signal: fire risk isn’t just environmental—it’s economic, and it’s already shaping where and how people can live.